Murders of John and Betty Stam

 John Cornelius Stam (January 18, 1907 – December 8, 1934) and Elisabeth Alden "Betty" Stam (née Scott; February 22, 1906 – December 8, 1934) were American Christian missionaries to China, with the China Inland Mission (CIM), during the Chinese Civil War.
 The missionary couple were executed by Communist Chinese soldiers in 1934.

-Ransom demanded
+Early Lives

-Tsingtao (today called Qingdao), a city on the east coast of China, was Betty Stam's childhood home; she (the oldest of five children) grew up there, where Betty's father, Charles Scott, was a missionary.
+Betty Stam grew up in Tsingtao (today called Qingdao), a city on the east coast of China, where her father, Charles Scott, was a missionary.
 In 1926, Betty returned to the United States to attend college.
 While a student at Moody Bible Institute in Chicago she met John Stam, who was also a student at Moody.
 Betty returned to China in 1931.
 When John arrived in Shanghai in 1932, they unexpectedly met again.
 They married in 1933.
+In November 1934, John and Betty moved to their mission station at Tsingteh (now Jingde) in Anhui Province with their three-month-old daughter, Helen.